CHTC/chtc-website-source/_uw-research-computing/htc-roadmap.md

 	</div>
 </div>

-Containers are a good option for many workflows, but they are not the only way to use software on CHTC.
-Some software is already installed on CHTC and can be used through **modules**.

 **Pre-installed Software in Modules**

-CHTC provides a limited set of pre-installed software called modules.
+CHTC provides a limited set of pre-installed software in modules.
 You can load these modules and use them in your jobs.

 Available modules include software used in several research areas, such as COMSOL, ANSYS, ABAQUS, GUROBI, and others.

-To learn how to use this software in your jobs, see the <a href="htc-modules">💡 Use Software Available in Modules</a> guide and the <a href="licensed-software">👾 Use Licensed Software</a> guide.
+To learn how to use these software in your jobs, see the <a href="htc-modules">💡 Use Software Available in Modules</a> guide and the <a href="licensed-software">👾 Use Licensed Software</a> guide.

 ### Step Four: Access your Data

 When you start using the HTC system, you will usually need to upload your data files to CHTC.
 This allows your jobs to use the files while they run.

-If you do not want to upload your data to CHTC, you may be able to set up your HTCondor jobs to transfer files in other ways.
-For example, your jobs can:

-- Pull or push files using <code>s3</code> file transfer
-- Download files using standard Unix commands, such as <code>wget</code>
-- Use other file transfer methods

 The best way to move your data depends on where your files are stored and how your workflow is set up.
 The guides below explain how to transfer files from several common locations: